-\subsection{Points Channel-Spatial Attention Module}
+\subsection{Points channel-spatial attention module}

-As shown in Figure~\ref{fig:CSAttention}, a channel-spatial attention module parallel to the channel attention block and the spatial attention block is adopted to strengthen the PointSCNet's ability by capturing the most important points and feature channels.
-In the channel attention module, the point cloud feature is aggregated by max-pooling and average pooling operation and then forwarded to convolution layers.
-The design of the convolution layer reduces the feature dimension first and then raises it for better feature extraction.
-The outputs of convolution layers are summed and activated to learn the weight of each feature channel.
+As shown in Figure~\ref{fig:CSAttention}, a channel-spatial attention module which paralleling the channel attention block and the spatial attention block is adopted to strengthen the PointSCNet's ability by capturing the most important points and feature channels.
+In the channel attention module, the point cloud feature is aggregated by max-pooling and average pooling operation and then forwarded to convolution layers respectively.
+The design of the convolution layer is to reduce the feature dimension first and then raise it for better feature extraction.
+The outputs of convolution layers are summated and activated to learn the weight of each feature channel.
 The channel attention block is formalized as

-where $X{\in}\mathbb{R}^{{N^{'}}{\times}C^{'}}$,$ Max( ) $ and $ Avg( ) $ represent max-pooling and average-pooling functions.
-In the spatial attention module, the feature is {fed} to the MLPs with shared weights, and then, the information on each channel is aggregated through the batch normalization layer and the pooling layer to obtain the spatial position attention weight.
+where $X{\in}\mathbb{R}^{{N^{'}}{\times}C^{'}}$,$ Max( ) $ and $ Avg( ) $ represent max-pooling and average-pooling function.
+In the spatial attention module, the feature is fed to the MLPs with shared weights, and then the information on each channel is aggregated through the batch normalization layer and the pooling layer to obtain the spatial position attention weight.
 The spatial attention block is formalized as